Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

 # How to Set Up Nexmo Push Notifications on iOS

-On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app isn't active.
+On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active.

-This guide will explain how to configure your Android app to receive push notifications from Nexmo Client SDK.
+This tutorial explains how to configure your Android app to receive push notifications from Nexmo Client SDK.

 ## Create a push certificate

 Log in to your Apple developer account and create a push certificate for your app.
-[Find more details on Apple's official documentation]("https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns").
+Find more details in [Apple's official documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns).

 Download your certificate.
-On the next step the downloaded certificate name will be referred to as `applecert.p12`.
+In the next step the downloaded certificate name is referred to as `applecert.p12`.

 ## Upload your certificate

 Obtain a `jwt_dev`, which is a `jwt` without a `sub` claim.
-More details can be found [here](/setup/generate-test-credentials#3.-Generate-a-User-JWT).
+More details on how to generate a JWT can be found in the [setup guide](/tutorials/client-sdk-generate-test-credentials#generate-a-user-jwt).

-Get your `app_id` from Nexmo Dashboard[TODO]
+Get your Nexmo Application ID, `app_id`.
+It can be obtained from [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications).

-Run the following curl command, while replacing `jwt_dev`, `applecert.p12`, `app_id` with your own:
+Run the following Curl command, replacing `jwt_dev`, `applecert.p12`, `app_id` with your values:

 ```sh
 hexdump -ve '1/1 "%.2x"' < applecert.p12 > applecert.pfx.hex